cran/logitr/README.md

 usage](https://jhelvy.github.io/logitr/articles/basic_usage.html) page
 for details on how to use **logitr** to estimate models.

+## Related software

+If you are a Python user, [`xlogit`](https://github.com/arteagac/xlogit) is a similar package built in Python.
+It has a similar user interface for defining models, and it is even faster than logitr as it uses GPU-accelerated estimation for mixed logit models.
+It is a good resource for comparing results with those from logitr.

 ## Author, Version, and License Information

 -   Author: *John Paul Helveston* <https://www.jhelvy.com/>